 About Me

-I have a health data science background with experience on infectious diseases, maternal health and healthcare management.
-Most of my work is focused on the analysis and validation of data collection methods for healthcare research, as well as exploiting novel data sources.
+I have a background in health data science, where I’ve worked for projects in infectious diseases, maternal health, and data collection methods.
+My work has primarily focused on analyzing and validating these methods for healthcare research, as well as exploring novel data sources for epidemiology

-Currently at ISGLOBAL (Barcelona, Spain) with the Early-Adapt group and IMTAvH (Lima, Perú) with InnovaLab.
+Currently at ISGLOBAL (Barcelona, Spain) with the ADAPTATION group, and with the IMTAvH (Lima, Perú) at InnovaLab.

 Download CV